jeremiehuchet/jeremiehuchet.github.io/blog/_posts/2014-11-10-shrink-root-lvm-partition-without-rescue-disk.md

 4. reboot so LVM can do the merge
 5. reduce ROOT volume size with option `--resizefs`

-First you should remount the partition in read-only mode.
+⚠ First you should remount the partition in read-only mode.
 I wasn't able to do it because of all the stuff running and I decided to take the risk to continue.
-If you do so, you're responsible.
+If you do so, **you're responsible**.

+### the short way

+    lvcreate -s ssd/root -L 40G -n root_backup
+    e2fsck -f /dev/mapper/ssd-root_backup \
+        && resize2fs -p -M /dev/mapper/ssd-root_backup
+    lvconvert --merge ssd/root_backup
+    reboot
+    lvresize -L 20G -r ssd/root

+### the long way

-### 1. create a snapshot SNAP_ROOT
+#### 1. create a snapshot SNAP_ROOT

 Create a snapshot of the partition, I used a size of 40G (same size of the original partition) but a such value shouldn't be necessary.